Jabra Engage 65 Stereo / Mono: Serious Business Headsets

 PeakStop™ eliminates sudden sound spikes.
 If the person on the other side experiences an abrupt loss of connection or similar, your ears will be spared the glitchy noises.

-In Jabra’s own words, their Engage series are ‘engineered to be an entirely new class of DECT wireless professional headsets.
-Such a claim is backed by the increased DECT flexibility of the Engage series.
+In Jabra’s words, their Engage series are ‘engineered to be an entirely new class of DECT wireless professional headsets.
+The increased DECT flexibility of the Engage series backs such a claim.

 The major practical outcome as a result of this improvement: Up to 3 times more users can work within the same office.

 As a rule of thumb, increased DECT flexibility results in less connection density.
-And because Jabra’s DECT capacity has been boosted, this allows more devices to be set up within the same working space – without any connection interruptions.
+And because Jabra’s DECT capacity has been boosted, more devices are set up within the same working space – without any connection interruptions.

 Another advantage of coming with improved DECT connectivity is the increased range.

-Users can take their headsets up to 490 feet away from their associated base stations.
+Users can take their headsets up to 490 feet from their base stations.
 This is three times more than the indoor range of most DECT phones.
-Keep in mind that this range drops to 330ft with the convertible version.
+Remember that this range drops to 330ft with the convertible version.

 The Engage 65 displays impressive battery endurance.
-On paper, the mono and stereo variations are supposed to last for 13 hours of talk time, while the convertible one – 9.
+On paper, the mono and stereo variations should last for 13 hours of talk time, while the convertible one – 9.

 When testing the stereo variation, the battery lasted for almost 12 hours.
 However, this mismatch of 1 hour is tolerable.
 Especially given that the fast charge feature powers the headset to 40% in just 30 mins.
 Charging up the battery fully takes 90 minutes.